Description

 Sun: Full sun.
 Shade reduces blooms and causes the plant to become leggy.

 Water after becoming established: Once or twice a month.
-Although not needed for survival,
+Although not needed

 Mulch: Only during winter when freezes are predicted.
-Remove after the last freeze so the soil
+Remove mulch after the last

-can dry quickly after a rain or irrigation.
+freeze so the soil can dry quickly after a rain or irrigation.

-First Year Care: Water lightly every day to establish an extensive root system.
-Yellow leaves
+to establish an extensive root system.

-can indicate either over-watering or under-watering.
+Yellow leaves can indicate either over-watering or under-watering.

-Prune: When the danger of frost is past, remove frost-damaged parts and remove older, woody stems.
+Prune: When the danger of frost is past in late winter, remove frost-damaged parts

+and remove older, woody stems.
 Trim to a more compact form if it becomes leggy.

 Litter: Low.

-Propagation: Stem cuttings; layering (bending a stem over, burying its top in the ground, and
+Propagation: Stem cuttings; layering (bending a stem over, burying its top in the

-fastening it down so that it will root).
-The rootball can be subdivided and transplanted.
+ground, and fastening it down so that it will root).

 Uses: Ornamental, hummingbird garden.